 Departments must select a payment term to be applied to the billing, not to exceed the term of Net 30 days unless otherwise stated in an approved contract.
 Sales tax must be collected (charged) that is applicable for the item or service being sold, the location where the goods or services are provided, and the customer’s tax status.
 Any adjustment or change to an existing invoice (credit only, credit and rebill, or chartstring correction) must be adequately documented and justified, in order to provide a complete audit trail.
 Departments that interface billing activity to EFS must reconcile the activity in the source system with EFS at least monthly to ensure all activity is being billed.

-Individuals must select a payment term to be applied to the billing, not to exceed the term of Net 30 days unless otherwise stated in approved contract.
+All payments to the University should be in US Dollars.
 Payment methods accepted by the University are cash, check, electronic funds transfers (EFTs) and credit/debit cards (non-sponsored only).
-Selling departments will be charged for all fees associated with EFT or credit card payments.
-All payments to the University should be in US Dollars.
+Departments will be charged for all fees associated with EFT or credit card payments.
+These fees should be factored into the department’s rates and cannot be separately charged to a customer.

 Late fees may be charged on past due balances as provided by law and as permitted by contract.

 Fees paid to collection agencies will be deducted from any monies collected from the customer.

 Departments must use a non-sponsored chartstring to cover expenses associated with a receivable that has been deemed uncollectible after all reasonable collection efforts have been taken.
 Departments are responsible for designating the non-sponsored chartstring to which these expenses will be charged.
 If the receivable (or portion thereof) is subsequently collected from the customer/sponsor, the collected amount will be credited to the chartstring that covered the expenses.
 Write-offs over $500 must be approved in advance by the University Controller or designee.